-Edlin is an early version of the MS-DOS edit command.
-While not as easy as the edit command, edlin allows the user to crudely edit files.
+The edlin command is an earlier version of the MS-DOS edit command.
+While not as easy or refined as the MS-DOS text editor, edlin does allow the user to crudely edit files.

-You can also use the below command to create a file (not edit).
+An alternative option is to use the following command to create a file (not edit).

 copy con <name of file>

-Once you have entered the above command, this will create the file with the name specified.
+Once you have entered the command above, a file with specified name is created.

 |[RANGE] S [STRING]||Searches the current file open for a certain string.|